Imran4424/Machine-Learning/README.md

 - Classifying emails as spam or not spam
 - Google Search Engine
 - Facebook photo recognization
-- Credit Scoring (Determining client situation in Bank)
+- Credit Scoring (Determining bank client situation)

 # Types and Applications of Machine Learning